geoallenrh/quarkus-to-kube-and-ocp/README.md

 quarkus.kubernetes.ingress.expose=true

 #Update with your values.
 The Host-Name is typically your component name and project/namespace.
-Then add the rest of the URL as the example above.
+Then add the rest of the URL as the example below.
+#quarkus.kubernetes.ingress.host=openshift-kubernetes-geoallerh-dev.console-openshift-console.apps.sandbox-m2.ll9k.p1.openshiftapps.com
 quarkus.kubernetes.ingress.host=<HOST-NAME>.<APPS.REMAINDER-OF-URL-FROM-SANDBOX-CLUSTER>

 #These values allow you to interact with the server without kubectl or oc installed